 This recipe for Mini No-bake Cherry Almond Cheesecake in jars makes an easy dessert for a crowd!
 Love cheesecake but don't like the fuss?
 This recipe may be just what you're looking for.

 While this recipe is a no-bake cheesecake, the crust IS baked.
 To keep this recipe gluten-free and sugar-free and to avoid using commercial cookie crumbs, I made the crust for this cherry dessert using almond flour.
-It only takes ten minutes to bake in the oven, and then, once cooled, the jars are ready to fill and top with sweet cherries.
+You can easily substitute crushed gluten-free graham crackers for the almond flour if you'd prefer.

 Ready to make a shopping list?
 Here's what you'll need.